Jack28/m.zsh/README.md

 			r	reload list
 			a	abort

-This prints a list of numbered mountable volumes and mounts a chosen device via pmount.
+This prints a list of numbered mountable volumes and mounts a chosen device via udevil.
 To mount oder unmount a volume enter its number.
 Any other input will lead to no operation.